Optimized adiabatic-impulse protocol preserving Kibble-Zurek scaling with attenuated anti-Kibble-Zurek behavior: Abstract

 \section{Abstract}

-We propose an optimized adiabatic-impulse (OAI) protocol that achieves much shorter evolution time while preserving the Kibble-Zurek scaling.
-Near the critical regime, the control field is linearly ramped across the quantum critical point at a rate characterized by a quench time $\tau_Q$.
-Away from the critical regime, the evolution is designed to follow the threshold of adiabatic breakdown, which we characterize by an adiabatic coefficient $\zeta\propto\tau_Q^\alpha$.
-As a consequence, the total evolution time exhibits a sublinear power-law dependence on $\tau_Q$, and the conventional linear quench protocol is recovered in the limit $\alpha\rightarrow\infty$.
-We apply the OAI protocol to the transverse Ising chain and numerically determine the minimum value of $\zeta$.
-We further investigate the nonequilibrium dynamics in the presence of a noisy field that can induce anti–Kibble–Zurek behavior, leading to more defects for slower ramps.
-Within the OAI protocol, the optimal quench time that minimizes defects obeys an altered universal power-law scaling with the noise strength.
-Finally, we generalize the OAI protocol to incorporate nonlinear Kibble-Zurek scaling.
+We propose an optimized adiabatic-impulse (OAI) protocol that substantially reduces the evolution time for crossing a quantum phase transition while preserving Kibble–Zurek (KZ) scaling.
+Near criticality, the control parameter is ramped linearly across the critical point at a rate characterized by a quench time $\tau_Q$.
+Away from criticality, the evolution remains adiabatic and is tuned close to the threshold of adiabatic breakdown, as quantified by an adiabatic coefficient $\zeta$ that scales as $\tau_Q^\alpha$.
+As a consequence, the total evolution time exhibits a sublinear power-law dependence on $\tau_Q$, and the conventional linear quench is recovered in the limit $\alpha\rightarrow\infty$.
+We apply the OAI protocol to the transverse Ising chain and numerically determine the minimal $\zeta$ required for KZ scaling.
+We further investigate the nonequilibrium dynamics in the presence of a noisy field that can induce anti–Kibble-Zurek (AKZ) behavior.
+Within the OAI protocol, noise-induced defects is significantly attenuated due to the shorter evolution time.
+The optimal quench time at which the defect density is minimized obeys an altered universal power-law scaling with the noise strength.
+Finally, we generalize the OAI protocol to the nonlinear quenches and numerically demonstrate a marked reduction in noise-induced defects.